-The Mail Transfer Agent feature enables the Security Gateway to intercept the encrypted connection between the SMTP client and the SMTP server and to inspect that connection.
+The Mail Transfer Agent allows the Security Gateway to intercept the encrypted connection between the SMTP client and the SMTP server and inspect the connection.

 Scenario 2: Timeout for SMTP Traffic inspected by Threat Emulation

-It is possible that during file emulation, the e-mail server cannot keep the connection open for the time that is necessary for full emulation.
+It is possible that during file emulation, the email server cannot keep the connection open for the time needed for full emulation.

-When this happens, there is a timeout for the e-mail.
-A Threat Emulation (available since R77) deployment with an MTA avoids this problem - the MTA completes and closes the connection with the source SMTP client and then sends the file for emulation.
+When this happens, there is a timeout for the email.
+A Threat Emulation deployment with an MTA avoids this problem.
+The MTA completes and closes the connection with the source SMTP client and then sends the file for emulation.
 After the emulation is completed, the MTA sends the email to the mail server in the internal network.

-When an SMTP client is searching for the mail recipient's server address, the SMTP client is sending a DNS query for an MX (Mail eXchanger) record.
-The query is sent to a DNS server when trying to resolve the domain name that appears after the "@" sign in an email address (e.g., the example.com in email@example.com).
+When an SMTP client searches for the mail recipient's server address, the SMTP client sends a DNS query for an MX (Mail eXchanger) record.
+The query is sent to a DNS server when trying to resolve the domain name that appears after the "@" sign in an email address (for example, the example.com in firstname.lastname@example.org).

-The MX record on DNS server contains the SMTP server address in a domain name format (e.g., smtp.example.com).
-The record should appear as follows: example.com MX preference = 10, mail exchanger = smtp.example.com
+The MX record on DNS server contains the SMTP server address in a domain name format (for example., smtp.example.com).
+The record appears as follows: example.com MX preference = 10, mail exchanger = smtp.example.com

-When the Mail Transfer Agent (MTA) feature is enabled on Security Gateway, the MX record should be changed to the Security Gateway's External IP address.
-This way, when an SMTP message is sent, the MX query will be resolved to the Security Gateway's IP address, and the message will be received by the Security Gateway.
+When the Mail Transfer Agent (MTA) is enabled on Security Gateway, the MX record is changed to the external IP address of te Security Gateway.
+This way, when an SMTP message is sent, the MX query is resolved to the IP address of the Security Gateway, and the message is received by the Security Gateway.

 When MTA is enabled, a Postfix service is enabled on the Security Gateway.
 The Postfix server on the Security Gateway enforces the TLS negotiation instead of the SMTP server and receives the message before the SMTP server.
 This allows the Security Gateway to inspect the message by the relevant Software Blades.

-After inspecting the message, the MTA either forwards the message to the next-hop SMTP server, drops the message if it is malicious, or extracts the malicious file - according to the Software Blades configuration.
+After inspecting the message, the MTA either forwards the message to the next-hop SMTP server, drops the message if it is malicious, or extracts the malicious file.
+This depends on to the configuration of the Software Blades.

-Configure on the DNS server an MX record that points to the Security Gateway's External IP Address.
+Configure on the DNS server an MX record that points to the external IP Address of the Security Gateway.

-In SmartDashboard, open the Security Gateway / Cluster object.
+In SmartDashboard, open the Security Gateway or Cluster object.

-Enable either Threat Emulation blade (available since R77), or Anti-Spam & Email Security blade.
+Enable either the Threat Emulation blade, or Anti-Spam & Email Security.

-Go to Mail Transfer Agent pane - check the box Enable as a Mail Transfer Agent (MTA).
+Go to Mail Transfer Agent and select Enable as a Mail Transfer Agent (MTA).

 In the Mail Forwarding section, add one or more rules:

 Enter the domain for the SMTP traffic for this rule.
-The default setting is to use the wildcard (*) to send all traffic, but it is recommended to add the managed domain name instead of keeping the default *, to prevent the spam traffic.
+The default setting is to use the wildcard (*) to send all traffic.
+To prevent spam, we recommend adding the managed domain name instead of keeping the default * .

-Click in the Next Hop cell - select the node object that is represents the mail server for this rule.
+Click the Next Hop cell and select the node object that represents the mail server for this rule.

-Optional: Check the boxSign scanned emails- enter the message to add at the bottom of inspected e-mails.
+Optional: Check the boxSign scanned emailsand enter the message to add at the bottom of inspected emails.